Geronimo Stilton: Reception

 Publishers Weekly's review of Lost Treasure of the Emerald Eye praised the book for its fast pace, chapter format, full-color design, and usage of colored typefaces.
 Kirkus Reviews' review of the Special Edition book The Hunt for the Hundredth Key states that "the simplistic mysteries and silly jokes are in line with other series outings, 'special edition' status notwithstanding."
 Its review of Geronimo on Ice! found it to be average, criticizing the plot holes, and remarks that it "skates by without landing any impressive tricks."

 Kirkus Reviews' reviews of Cavemice entry The Stone of Fire and Spacemice entry Alien Escape were positive, albeit criticized the slow pacing at the beginning of the former.
 Its review of Creepella Von Cacklefur entry Fright Night felt the plot wasn't "the strongest of Stilton spinoffs".
 Its review of The Kingdom of Fantasy entry The Enchanted Charms was mixed, criticizing the plot for not being original and appealing enough, but praising the art and incorporation of puzzles.

-Martha Conover of The Washington Post noted Geronimo Stilton as a children's series with potentially negative racial stereotypes.

 Other media

+Two English-language eBooks, Geronimo Stilton's Illustrated Tails and Geronimo Stilton's Humorous Tails with the Secret Portrait Gallery, were published by Edizioni Piemme and sold by CyberRead and Barnes & Noble in 2000.
+The eBooks were part of a collaboration with Microsoft.
+The books Il mio primo manuale di internet (My First Internet Manual), Trentino: Una Provincia Speciale!
+(Trentino: A Special Province!), and Il piccolo libro della pace (The Little Book of Peace) were also adapted into eBooks.
+Piemme released the eBooks at the Frankfurt eBook Awards.

 There are also audiobooks of the Geronimo Stilton books published by Scholastic Audio Books, available on CD and as downloadables through various services such as OverDrive and Audible.
 There are three stories in the first three collections (1–3, 4–6, 7–9), book 10 is sold by itself, and the remaining books are sold in pairs (11–12, 13–14, 15–16, 17–18, 20–21, 22 and 24, 25–26).
 Books 1 through 10 are read by Edward Herrmann.
 Books 11–18, 20–22 and 24, and 25–26 are read by Bill Lobley.